Foalyy/niobium/README.md

 If your OS is not `systemd`-based or your religion forbids you from using `systemd`, adapt the daemon config file accordingly.

-### 1.3 Set up the reverse proxy
+### 1.3/ Set up the reverse proxy

 Example using Apache with a Let's Encrypt HTTPS certificate.
 We'll assume you want to host your photos on `photos.example.com`.

-Create a certificate :
+Get a certificate :
 ```
 # certbot certonly
 ```